TL;DR

 Can I transfer workout data between different fitness apps?

 Most fitness apps don't support direct data import from competitors, but CSV exports can often be manually imported or used as reference when setting up new programs.
-Some apps like Kenso provide migration assistance for users switching platforms.
+Some apps publish migration guides or offer support to help users switching platforms.

 What happens to my data if a fitness app shuts down?